-Initial coin offerings (ICOs) may be a significant innovation in entrepreneurial finance.
+Initial coin offerings (ICOs) are a significant innovation in entrepreneurial finance that potentially offers an alternative to incumbent dynamics.
+Blockchain-based digital assets provide security and credible commitment devices that may permit a broader range of individuals to invest in high-risk, high-reward new ventures while enabling entrepreneurs who lack access to networks of conventional investors to raise financing.
 In an ICO, a blockchain-based venture raises capital by selling cryptographically secured digital assets, usually called "tokens."
-These ventures often resemble the startups that conventionally finance themselves with angel or venture capital (VC) investment, though there are many scams, jokes, and tokens that have nothing to do with a new product or business.
+These ventures often resemble the startups that typically finance themselves with angel or venture capital (VC) investment, though there are many scams, jokes, and tokens that have nothing to do with a new product or business.

 Explosive fundraising has attracted interest from entrepreneurs, investors, and regulators.
 Between January 2014 and June 2018, ICOs raised over \$18 billion (see Figure 1).
 At least 15 individual ICOs have raised more than \$100 million.
+This paper studies a sample of 453 geographically dispersed tokens that completed ICOs and subsequently traded on a secondary market exchange.
+These relatively successful ICOs raised the equivalent of \$5.7 billion.
+We examine which issuer and token characteristics have significant associations with liquidity, a proxy for success in the absence of commercialization data (only a few ICO-funded projects have launched).

-ICO token buyers include prospective customers, but appear to primarily consist of speculators.
+ICO issuers face design tradeoffs not unlike those for IPOs of equity securities: target proceeds, fraction of total token supply sold, pricing mechanism, distribution method, lock-ups and set-asides, token rights, and choice of exchange.
+ICO token buyers include prospective customers but appear to consist primarily of speculators.
 Tokens are natural targets for speculation because they are usually exchangeable for fiat and cryptocurrency.
 This liquidity is an attractive feature compared to conventional VC securities (Metrick and Yasuda 2011).
 However, it may have a dark side if issuers' ability to cash out quickly undercuts their incentives to build successful businesses.

-It is important at the outset to define three types of digital assets.
-The first is a general-purpose medium of exchange and store-of-value cryptocurrency, such as Bitcoin (these are often termed "coins").
-The second is a security token, which represents a conventional security on a blockchain to reduce transaction costs and create a record of ownership.
-The third is a "utility" token, which represents the right to access a service that the issuer will provide through a new network.
-Utility tokens comprise the largest and most well-regarded ICOs and are the primary focus of this paper.1

-Utility token ICOs bear some resemblance to crowdfunding pre-sales on platforms like Kickstarter.
+At the outset we define three types of digital assets.
+The first is a general-purpose medium of exchange and store of value cryptocurrency, such as Bitcoin; these are often termed "coins."
+The second is a "security token," which represents a conventional security that is recorded and exchanged on a blockchain to reduce transaction costs and create a record of ownership.
+The third is a "utility token," which gives its holder the right to access a product or service.
+Utility tokens comprise the largest and most well-regarded ICOs and are the primary focus of our paper.1 Utility token ICOs bear some resemblance to crowdfunding pre-sales on platforms like Kickstarter.
 A perhaps closer analogy is buying the rights to a stadium seat before the venue is built, if those rights could be easily traded.
 While utility tokens can be simple "corporate coupons" that give the holder the right to an issuer's product or service, the most well-known ICOs employ them as the means of payment in a new marketplace.
-In this case, we can extend the analogy to suppose that the stadium's games were to be played by people in the grandstands.
-Proponents argue that blockchains with native tokens permit disintermediation of Internet-based marketplaces, such as Uber or Facebook, where the platform developer currently controls the platform and extracts surplus.
-In the blockchain-token model, platform management is decentralized, and value accrues to token holders.
+In this case, we can extend the analogy to suppose that the stadium's games were to be played (or at least watched) by people in the grandstands.